evilchili/linernotes-dot-club-docs/draft/privacy_policy.md

 ## TL;DR

 We do not sell, trade, or otherwise transfer to outside parties your personally-identifiable information.
 However, Administrators have access to all content you post on linernotes.club, including DMs.
-The back-end datastore is not encrypted. **Do not user linernotes.club to transmit sensitive information.** If this is not okay with you, please do not use the Club.
+The back-end datastore is not encrypted. **Do not use linernotes.club to transmit sensitive information.** If this is not okay with you, please do not use the Club.

 Privacy features included on linernotes.club: